SOlaCoder005/coca-women-wellness/README.md

 This section provides an overview of the features on the Coca Women Wellness website, and where relevant, the way in which the feature(s) address the user stories in prior sections.

-This section provides an overview of the features on the Coca Women Wellness website, and where relevant, the way in which the feature(s) address the user stories in prior sections.

 ### 4.1 Site-wide Features
 1. Logo